Renyi relative entropies of quantum Gaussian states: Applications

 Gaussian state discrimination has been studied in the contexts of both symmetric and asymmetric cost of errors.
 The quantum Chernoff bound \cite{CMMAB08,PL08} and the quantum Hoeffding bound \cite{SB14} for Gaussian states have been considered.
 However, the expressions given in these earlier works were in terms of the symplectic decomposition of the Gaussian states.
 A quest for more compact and elegant expressions for the quantities that solely depend on the covariance matrices of the candidates states has prompted the development of other less tight bounds for these quantities \cite{PL08}.

 The formulas derived in our paper readily apply to the settings of the quantum Chernoff bound, the quantum Hoeffding bound, and the strong converse regime and lead to expressions for the exponents of Gaussian state discrimination in these contexts.\ We do not give details here, but instead we simply note that the results can be obtained by direct substitution of our formulas into the general expressions for the various bounds.
+We note that our formulas depend only on the mean vectors and covariance matrices of the candidate states.